yureek/S-HealthStack.github.io/pages/developer-guide/get-started/overview.md

 toc: false
 ---

-<span style="color:red">*This open source project is a beta version, provided as is, to give early adopters access to the project, prior to the official release.
-The wearable devices supported in the beta version are the Galaxy Watch 4 and the Galaxy Watch 5.*</span>
+<span style="color:red">*This open source project is a beta version, provided as is, to give early adopters access to the pilot project prior to the official release.
+The only wearable device for the pilot project is the Galaxy Watch 4.*</span>

 Today’s health studies using wearable devices typically consist of a wearable device to sense input data, a mobile app that tracks the data, and additional tools to store and analyze the data.
 Developing these studies from scratch is costly and time consuming.
 Clearly, a common-use framework can lessen the burden for everyone.